How Small Businesses Should Narrow Down Their Target Audiences

 8. Monitor Your Progress

-Lastly, monitor your customers’ buying behavior and change your promotions, contents, and offerings accordingly.
+Lastly, monitor your customers and their buying behavior and change your promotions, contents, and offerings accordingly.
 Doing this will help you retain your existing customer base and allow you to reach new, potential clients.

 Most marketers engage in promotional activities and strategies without researching their target audience.
 As a result, they find it difficult to reach their ROI within a specified timeframe and end up incurring huge losses and missing out on great business profits.